I’m thrilled to take you on a shopping experience with me – introducing Shop with Us* – my website’s newest development.

 The Need That Each Serves

 Please do not take me wrong.
 I’m not at war with Mari Kondo.
 On the contrary.
-I think she brings a lot of attention and value to our industry.
+She brings a lot of attention and value to our industry.
 But having said that, she serves a specific portion of the market.
-What she does is not equivalent to what a Professional Organizer does.
+What she does is different from what a Professional Organizer does.

-If you need to declutter your space, you can choose between the KonMari method or a Professional Organizer.
-However, if you want to find the root cause of your disorganization and need systems to maintain the order to go forward, you need a Professional Organizer.
+Choose the KonMari method or a Professional Organizer if you need to declutter your space.
+However, you need a professional organizer to find the root cause of disorganization and implement systems that maintain order.
 Unfortunately, Mari Kondo can’t help you there.

 Let me present a couple of criteria to compare how the KonMari method differs from the Professional Organizer’s approach.